ucsf-it-webservices/metatag/README.md

 the type "html_tag".
 Extracting the value of the meta tag will depend upon the type of meta tag, e.g. the generator meta tag uses the "content" attribute while the link tag uses the "href" attribute.

+Another function exists for viewing only the meta tags that are overridden for an entity, i.e. global defaults are not included.

+    $metatags = metatag_generate_entity_overrides($entity);

+This returns output in the same format as the function above.

 ## Migration / upgrade from Drupal 6 or 7